Software Guide16 min read

 Select the result from the left Experiment Result.
 The results are shown on the Result tab.
 There are five panels to show the results.

-- Social Interactions: defines and social interaction parameters and analyzes the social interaction behaviors.
+Social Interactions: defines social interaction parameters and analyzes the social interaction behaviors.

 5.4 Tips of Grid Data View

 In the application, the UI Tree Grids are used.
-To expand the tree data grid, double click on the left keyboard mouse; to collapse the data grid, double click on the right keyboard mouse.
+To expand the tree data grid, double click with the left mouse button; to collapse the data grid, double click with the right mouse button.

 5.5 Video Tracking Replay